-This year, AthFest Educates put on a successful festival and half marathon — the AthHalf in October — so they have “got a buffer” for the grant funds, Sheedy said.
+Last year, AthFest Educates put on a successful festival and half marathon — the AthHalf in October — so they have “got a buffer” for the grant funds, Sheedy said.

 Over the last eight to 10 years, AthFest Educates has donated $414,000 to teachers, nonprofits and government programs, Sheedy said.
 The AthFest Music and Arts Festival has a $400,000 impact for businesses, she said.

 Sheedy’s favorite part of the festival is KidFest and the UpNext stage.
 There have been a few bands who performed in the festival as young teenagers and have since developed successful music careers.
 Sheedy thinks watching the progression of those bands is exciting because she’s seeing “the next generation of music in Athens,” she said.